-Janney Senior Retirement Planning Specialist, Joe McDonald, discusses some retirement plan options specifically for self-employed individuals working without any employees.
+Janney Senior Retirement Planning Specialist, Joe McDonald, discusses some retirement plan options specifically for self-employed individuals without any employees.

-If you are self-employed with no employees, it is important to get the facts before making a decision on the right Retirement Plan for you.
+If you are self-employed with no employees, it is important to get the facts before making a decision on the right retirement plan for you.

 For the self-employed, establishing a retirement plan for your business may sound like a daunting process, but it does not need to be.
 The Internal Revenue Service (IRS) offers a variety of retirement savings plan options.
 The plan you select depends on several factors, including how your business is structured, the amount you can afford to contribute per year, and how much income you generate annually.
 Self-employed individuals have the benefit of being treated as both employer and employee, which can be beneficial when contributing to certain retirement plans.